saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/javascript.md

 ## Summary

-Now you're ready to handily defeat frames when they cross your path.
+Now you're ready to readily defeat frames when they cross your path.

 Happy Testing!